 If you’re wondering if your child is having difficulty with memory, there are steps you can take to find out.

-.
+Try to notice patterns.
 Are there certain things your child has trouble remembering?
 Is it harder for your child to remember things at certain times?

 You can share what you’re seeing with your child’s teacher or health care provider.
 They may have helpful insights or suggestions.

 Memory is more complicated than it seems.

 It involves taking in information, storing it, and recalling it.